ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 You can add your own clusters to VMware vCenter Server instances to expand the compute and storage capacity.
 Within a cluster, you can manage ESXi servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instances.

+**Notes**:

+* Starting with the V3.4 release, you can simultaneously add or remove a cluster while another cluster is being created or removed.
-The delete cluster feature is available only to instances that are deployed in (or upgraded to) V2.3 and later.
+* The delete cluster feature is available only to instances that are deployed in (or upgraded to) V2.3 and later.
-{:note}

 ## Adding clusters to vCenter Server instances
 {: #vc_addingviewingclusters-adding}